-If you love Swiss wines and are living in or near Switzerland (or even planning a visit in the next ten days), there’s a treat in store.
-From the 20th to the 30th of November, it’s Swiss Wine Week.
-Which means what, exactly?
-It’s a joint initiative by Swiss Wine Promotion (whose new logo is featured left) and Sierre-based Swiss wine event organisers Vinea.
-The aim is to shake Swiss restaurant-goers and winemakers out of their usual – dare I say boring? – habits and cajole them into tasting wines from some part of Switzerland other than their own.
+It’s that time of year again: from 12-22 November, it’s Swiss Wine Week, when restaurants around the country place special emphasis on Swiss wines.
+It’s a joint initiative by Swiss Wine Promotion (whose snappy logo is featured left) and Sierre-based event organisers Vinea and the idea is to shake restaurant-goers out of their usual habits and cajole them into tasting wines from some part of the country other than their own.

-Further north in the Bündner Herrschaft villages of Graubünden, lucky diners can count on an impressive array of local Pinot Noirs and Chardonnays (or even a Completer).
-Down in the Italian-speaking part it’ll be an expressive Merlot del Ticino from the vineyard visible from the window of the Osteria.
-And so on – you get the picture.
+Further north in the Bündner Herrschaft villages of Graubünden, lucky diners can count on an impressive array of local Pinot Noirs and Chardonnays (or even a rare Completer).

 The Swiss are faithful to their own regions and to their local wines.
 Nothing wrong with that (France, where I live, is the same, or worse – if you count this a sin).
 But it’s also fun to branch out occasionally, take a look at what others are doing, either with the same grapes or with quite different ones.